 Playing-related injuries are rampant in the classical music world.
 If you’re a performer and have never dealt with one, you’re an exception to the rule.
-Surveys of classical musicians typically come back with numbers like 50-80% having dealt with a playing-related injury at some point in their lives.
-When I’ve written and talked about my past injury, other pianists have come out of the woodwork asking for advice on how to deal with their own.
+Surveys of classical musicians typically come back with numbers like 50-80% having dealt with playing-related pain or injuries.
+When I’ve written and talked about my injury experience, other pianists have come out of the woodwork asking for advice on how to deal with their own.

-My problems began about midway through my undergraduate degree when I started feeling pain in my right forearm.
-Not long afterward similar pain showed up in the left, then tingling sensations, weakness, and areas of numbness in both arms.
+My problems began midway through my undergraduate degree when I started feeling pain in my right forearm.
+Not long afterward similar pain showed up in the left, then tingling, weakness, and areas of numbness in both arms.

 When a musician gets injured, it presents an existential threat.
-Your whole life plan comes into question because it all depends on being able to play your instrument really, really well.
+Your whole life plan comes into question because everything depends on being able to play your instrument really, really well.
 As if that wasn’t hard enough when your body was fully cooperating…

 The stress of an injury is compounded by the pressure of maintaining a professional reputation.
-As a performer, you try to project an image of someone who dependably gives stellar performances; that’s how you get booked to play.
-Being injured makes you look less dependable so musicians don’t often talk openly about it.
-As a result, those suffering from injuries don’t know how many of their peers are in the same boat and they feel more isolated than they actually are.
+As a performer, you try to project an image of someone who dependably gives stellar performances – that’s how you get booked to play.
+Being injured makes you look less dependable, so musicians don’t usually talk openly about it.
+As a result, those suffering from injuries don’t know how many others are in the same boat and they feel more isolated than they actually are.

-On top of all that stress it’s hard to figure out what to do.
-Outside the music world, a standard medical approach to a repetitive strain injury is to rest for a while, seek treatment to aid in the recovery (physiotherapy, massage, etc.), then do less of the activity that caused the injury.
-For a musician this is not much of a solution.
+On top of all the stress, it’s hard to figure out what to do.
+The standard medical approach to a repetitive strain injury is to take some pills, rest for a while, seek physical treatment like massage or physiotherapy, then do less of the activity that caused the injury.
+For musicians, this is not much of a solution.

-In order to truly recover, the post-injury conditions must be somehow different from the conditions that led to the injury.
+In order to truly recover, the post-injury conditions must be different from the conditions that led to the injury.
 You have to figure out what needs to change and change it.
 For me, that process became a deep examination of many aspects of my life, and it took a while to find the right path.
-Looking back, here are the best pieces of advice I have to offer an injured musician.
+Looking back, here are the best pieces of advice I have to offer.

 Play the long game

-By the time injury symptoms show up, there is probably already a long backstory.
-An imbalance of some kind has likely been present over a period of months, years, or even decades.
+By the time injury symptoms show up, there has probably been an imbalance of some kind present over a period of months, years, or even decades.
 The body keeps it together for as long as possible despite the unfavourable conditions, but when it can no longer handle those conditions it breaks down and demands your attention.

-If the development of an injury is gradual, the recovery will be the same.
+If the development of an injury is gradual, the recovery will likely be the same.
 This is not convenient when there are performances coming up, but you may have to take a hit in the short term and be patient.
-Frame the injury as a challenge and an opportunity to learn, which will make you a better musician in the long run.
+Frame the injury as a challenge and an opportunity to learn, which will make you a better musician and a healthier person in the long run.

 Fix your technique

-First, a bit of perspective.
-Playing the piano, violin, or most any other classical instrument, is not a particularly natural thing to do with a human body.
-We are designed to walk, run, jump, climb, build things with our hands and dance around the fire, not to repeat incredibly complex and precise movements for long hours in a relatively fixed position.
-It’s not surprising our bodies have trouble dealing with this kind of treatment.
+First a bit of perspective.
+Playing the piano, violin, or most any classical instrument, is not a particularly natural thing to do with a human body.
+We are designed to walk, run, jump, climb, build things with our hands and dance around the fire, not to repeat incredibly complex movements for long hours in a relatively fixed position.
+It’s not surprising that our bodies have trouble dealing with this kind of treatment.

 That said, we are amazingly adaptable creatures and many people have figured out how to play virtuosic music in ways that respect human anatomy.
 Playing can become not only healthy but an artful display of physicality that heightens the musical expression and feels euphoric for the person playing.

-A lot of musicians play with far more muscle tension than necessary, and letting go of the extra tension is crucial.
+A lot of musicians play with more muscle tension than necessary, and letting go of the extra tension is crucial.
 It may sound like a simple enough problem to solve – just relax the tight muscles, right?
 Unfortunately not.
 Muscles tighten up to compensate for imbalance and misalignment in the skeletal structure, so they can’t let go until those issues are corrected.
-If they did you would probably collapse on the floor.

 The best way to achieve optimal muscle tension is not to focus on muscle tension, it’s to think about your bones.
 You have to align your bony structure (an Alexandrian term) so it supports you properly in whatever you’re doing, and the tight muscles will let go when they can.

-If the goal is to play insanely difficult music with efficient technique, a general movement practice may not get you all of the way there.
-It will certainly help, but the best possible teacher for this is a specialist on your instrument who addresses the participation of the entire body.
-Most high level teacher-performers can offer good guidance.
+If the goal is to play insanely difficult music with efficient technique, a general movement practice may not get you all the way there.
+It will certainly help, but the best possible teacher for this is a specialist on your instrument who addresses the alignment and participation of the entire body.

 If you can’t work with a teacher, performance videos on Youtube can be a good resource.
 Watch for players who appear to be using their bodies well and imitate them.
 You develop a keen sense of this after studying Alexander or Feldenkreis for a while.

-When I was injured, I was fortunate enough to get into the studio of Marc Durand, who is probably one of the best teachers on earth for injury-proof piano technique.
-After just a short while studying with him, complemented by my Alexander training, I got to the point where practicing made my arms feel better instead of worse.
+After a short while studying with the right piano teacher, I got to the point where practicing made my arms feel better instead of worse.
 That’s what you want to aim for.

-If possible, it’s best to temporarily abandon most or all of your pre-injury repertoire while reforming your technique.
-Any music you’ve been playing for a while will have physical habits built into it that will hinder your capacity to change.
+If possible it is best to temporarily abandon most or all of your pre-injury repertoire while reforming your technique.
+Any music you’ve been playing for a while will have physical habits built into it that will impede your ability to change.

 Assemble your pit crew

 There are all kinds of well-intentioned medical professionals out there who will try to help an injured musician.
-Some are helpful and others are not, so it’s important to do your research and find the right people.
+Some are effective and others are not, so it’s important to research and find the right people.

-Some form of hands-on body work will definitely aid in the recovery, and is a good idea anyway for ongoing maintenance.
-Massage therapy, osteopathy and NSA chiropractic are three options I have tried and liked.
+Some form of hands-on body work will definitely aid in the recovery, and is a good idea anyway for ongoing maintenance anyway.
+Massage therapy, osteopathy and NSA chiropractic are three options I have tried and found helpful.

 Musicians can often find understanding clinicians in the world of sports medicine.
-People in that field are used to dealing with patients who place extraordinary demands on their bodies and have no intention of stopping.
-Better yet there are a few clinics out there dedicated to treating performing artists and musicians, like the Al & Malka Green Artists’ Health Centre and the Musicians’ Clinics of Canada, both in the Toronto area.
+Workers in that field are used to patients who place extraordinary demands on their bodies and have no intention of stopping.
+Better yet, there are a few clinics out there dedicated to treating performing artists and musicians, like the Al & Malka Green Artists’ Health Centre and the Musicians’ Clinics of Canada, both in the Toronto area.

-It’s important to remember, as any Alexander or Feldenkreis teacher will tell you, that even the best exercise done incorrectly has the potential to hurt you.
-You absolutely must learn the proper form, start slow, and listen to your body if something feels wrong.
+It’s important to remember, as any Alexander teacher will tell you, that even the best exercise done incorrectly has the potential to hurt you.
+You absolutely must learn the proper form, start slowly, and listen to your body if something feels wrong.

-Dr. Chong also stressed the importance of an athletic mindset and asked me a bunch of questions about my past and present life circumstances.
-This confirmed what I already felt to be true – that the creation of my injury involved much more than just piano playing.
+Dr. Chong also asked some questions about my past and present personal life, which confirmed what I already felt to be true – the road to injury had involved more than just piano playing.

 Address your stress

-To be a healthy musician over a long career of practicing and performing, you have to be a healthy person in body, mind and spirit (or at least the first two if you’re an atheist).
-This is not easily accomplished in the modern world but it’s the only way to maintain true health over the long term.
+To be a healthy musician over a long career of practicing and performing, you have to be a healthy person in body, mind and spirit.
+This is not easily done in the modern world but it’s the only way to maintain true health over the long term.

-Early on in my journey I started seeing a chiropractor in St. John’s with a very holistic philosophy.
-Her treatments were subtle and she barely touched my arms, but I felt some real improvement afterward so I kept going.
+Early in my journey I started seeing a chiropractor with an unusually broad, holistic approach.
+Her treatments were subtle and she barely touched my arms, but I felt some real improvement so I kept going.